 In addition, there are 694 Asian households and 264 Hispanic households also experiencing 1 or more housing problems within incomes between 0-100 percent AMI.
-Marketing of programs and City resources should be prioritized for Black/African American households and other minority groups, in need of home rehabilitation and access to high quality affordable owner and rental housing.
 There has been a growing interest in smaller or "tiny homes" as a strategy to addressing the affordable housing crisis, which could be one additional viable tool to furthering affordable housing.